MicrosoftDocs/power-pages-docs/power-pages-docs/configure/devtools-addon.md

 ---
 title: Debug your Power Pages site with the DevTools extension
-description: Learn how to use the Power Pages DevTools extension to debug a Power Pages site.
+description: Learn how to use the Power Pages DevTools browser extension to debug a Power Pages site.
 author: nageshbhat-msft
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/01/2024
+ms.date: 05/14/2024
 ms.subservice:
 ms.author: nabha
 ms.reviewer: dmartens